mcarbaugh/BudgetApplication/README.md

 A dynamic web application to help users manage their monthly spending.

 #### Technology Stack:
-HTML5, CSS3, Javascript, AJAX, JavaServer Pages, MySQL Database
+HTML5, CSS3, JavaScript, AJAX, JavaServer Pages, MySQL Database
 <br><br><i>Note: This was a class assignment and certain frameworks (i.e. Bootstrap, Semantic UI) were not permitted.
 Consequently, my team had to use vanilla JS and CSS for the entire project.</i>

 #### Libraries and Dependencies: